Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Interface to manage geometry input files (saved in the user workspace under input/base_models):

-The file dropdown is accessed with the File button in the File Bar.
-It can be used to:
+Open the file dropdown with the File button in the File Bar.
+Use it to:

 - Search through all files by name.